 - You can also find regular trains and buses to Udaipur.

-- Since Rajasthan is surrounded by the Thar Desert, Summer heat in Udaipur can be unbearable.
+- Since Rajasthan is surrounded by the Thar Desert, the Summer heat in Udaipur can be unbearable.
 Having said that, the best time to visit Udaipur is winter.

 - Winter is the peak tourist season in Udaipur.
 Peak tourist season means an increase in price for everything.
 Be prepared to pay double.
 I won’t recommend visiting any of these top 10 holiday destinations in India during peak season.

 - There are nearly 10 backpacker hostels in Udaipur so finding a place to stay, if you’re on a short budget, shouldn’t be a problem in any season.

 Read more about my experience in this Udaipur Blog.